HaleTom/deeplearning.ai_notes/CNNs/notes/wk3.md

 * Faster R-CNN (Ren et al, 2016) uses a CNN to propose regions

 Ng says that Faster R-CNN implementations are still quite a bit slower than YOLO.

+He believes that not needing 2 steps for region proposal then classifiying seems like a more promising direction in the long term.

+## YOLO assignment learnings

+* Anchor boxes are defined by a height and width only.